ikhann/autoware_rosbag2_anonymizer/README.md

 python3 main.py config/anonymize_with_unified_model.yaml --anonymize_with_unified_model
 ```

-**Option 2: Anonymize Using the YOLOv8 Model Trained on a Dataset Created with the Unified Model**
+**Option 2: Anonymize Using the YOLO Model Trained on a Dataset Created with the Unified Model**

 <ins>Step 1:</ins> Create an initial dataset with the unified model.
 You can provide multiple rosbags to create a dataset.